 The Plant Sessions: The Plant Recording Studios Sausalito, CA

-Now, this was a drum room.
-Recorded at The Plant in Sausalito, CA, we went into the big drum room, Studio A, to capture drums for The Plant Sessions.
+Now, this was a drum room!
+When we booked a recording session at The Plant in Sausalito, CA, we went straight to the big room, Studio A, to capture the drums for The Plant Sessions.

 And, when we say big, we mean absolutely huge.
 No exaggeration necessary, this was, without question the biggest recording space we had ever put drums in – it was absolutely massive in width and length as well as height.
 It easily went up 50′-70′ and had to be 75′ wide and 50′ deep.

 But, the sound was totally controlled and workable – it could be as huge as you wanted or as dry and intimate as you needed.
 It was clear to see why this was the go-to room in the Bay Area when it came to drums, whether it was a soft rock act like Fleetwood Mac or heavier groups like Metallica (when they rocked, that is).
 Speaking of Metallica, an interesting engineer’s story came up while we recorded there.

 After loading in and getting set, we just happened to be observing the space and noticed that the walls had a distinct line where one color of blue paint ended and another, slightly different shade of blue began.
 We weren’t sure why such an obvious and noticeable difference in color was on these studio walls, so we asked.